 It may seem ironic but purchasing a real tree at Christmas is more eco-friendly than any long-lasting artificial one.

-Real trees are specifically grown for the purpose while also providing habitats for wildlife, reduce wind speeds, and are 100% compostable.
+Real trees are specifically grown for the purpose while also providing habitats for wildlife, reducing wind speeds, and being 100% compostable.

 For some great ideas on how to make your own Christmas trees, please read this amazing post: 35 D.I.Y.
 Christmas Trees made from Recycled Materials.

 Holiday decorations are usually cheap, highly disposable, and have very little emotional attachment placed on them.